-Horseback riding on the Long Beach Peninsula’s continuous stretch of beach is bucket list worthy.
+Horseback riding on the Long Beach Peninsula’s continuous 28 mile stretch of beach is bucket list worthy.
 The experience of riding a horse alongside breaking waves and soaring eagles is nothing short of exhilarating, and you won’t soon forget the feeling.

 You would be hard-pressed to find a beach as open and beautiful as the Peninsula’s shoreline.
 Whether you take a guided ride or bring your own horse, the Peninsula makes it possible for just about anyone to enjoy this favorite activity.

 Horseback Riding with West Coast Horse Rides and Back Country Adventures

 West Coast Horse Rides and The Long Beach Horse Rides offer guided horseback rides on the beach.
 One hour rides typically cost $30, but more experienced riders can take a two-hour ride with The Long Beach Horse Rides for $60.
 Both can be found by the Sid Snyder Beach Approach in downtown Long Beach.
 Call ahead for reservations.

-For children not quite ready to ride on their own, West Coast Horse Rides offers a “Pony” Ride for just $5 in the area outside their coral.
-This is a great chance to take some pictures and let small children experience the fun of horseback riding!
+For children not quite ready to ride on their own, West Coast Horse Rides offers a “Pony” Ride for just $5 in the area outside of their coral.
+It is a great chance to take some pictures and let small children experience the fun of horseback riding!
 The horse is led by an experienced wrangler.

 Board Your Horse at the Red Barn Arena